The Cleopatra Way Floats High on “Butterflies”

 On the track, The Cleopatra Way dives headfirst into falling for someone so intensely that it feels borderline dangerous.
 We are talking dizzy, ignore-the-red-flags, might-need-a-helmet type of love.
 The emotions are messy, impulsive, and painfully relatable.
 Yet somehow, the song itself feels like a sugar rush.

-The production carries an upbeat, feverish tempo with glossy, hyperactive drum patterns and airy, glitchy synth textures reminiscent of that PinkPantheress-style bounce that feels both nostalgic and futuristic at the same time.
+The production features an upbeat, feverish tempo with glossy, hyperactive drum patterns and airy, glitchy synth textures reminiscent of the PinkPantheress-style bounce that feels both nostalgic and futuristic.
 It is the kind of instrumental that refuses to sit still.

 Vocally, she delivers an intoxicating, slightly emotional hook that lingers long after it ends.
 In the verses, she sounds effortlessly cool, skating over the beat with charisma and control.